-Homeopathy, or homeopathic medicine, is a medical philosophy and practice based on the idea that the body has the ability to heal itself.
-Homeopathy was founded in the late 1700s in Germany and has been widely practiced throughout Europe.
+Homeopathy, or homeopathic medicine, is an alternative medical practice founded in the late 1700s in Germany.
+It's based on the idea that the body has the ability to heal itself.
 Homeopathic medicine views symptoms of illness as normal responses of the body as it attempts to regain health.

 Homeopathy is based on the idea that "like cures like."
 That is, if a substance causes a symptom in a healthy person, giving the person a very small amount of the same substance may cure the illness.
 In theory, a homeopathic dose enhances the body's normal healing and self-regulatory processes.

 A homeopathic health practitioner uses pills or liquid mixtures (solutions) containing only a little of an active ingredient (usually a plant or mineral).
 These are known as highly diluted or "potentiated" substances.

 There is no clear evidence from science to show that homeopathic medicines are effective for any specific condition.

 Some people have tried homeopathy to maintain health and for a wide range of long-term illnesses, such as allergies, atopic dermatitis, rheumatoid arthritis, and irritable bowel syndrome.
 They have also tried it for minor injuries, such as cuts and scrapes and muscle strains or sprains.

 It is not good to use homeopathic treatment for serious illnesses, such as cancer, heart disease, or major infections.
 It's also not safe for major emergencies.